sglux/usb-sensor-python-examples/README.md

 ## How to run
 Please download the latest code from [ZIP](https://github.com/sglux/usb-sensor-python-examples/archive/refs/heads/main.zip) oder clone the repository.

 Extract to a folder of your choice.
-Then change you shell to that folder, no matter if you are on Windows (CMD or powershell) or Linux.
+Then locate your shell to that folder, no matter if you are on Windows (CMD or powershell) or Linux (bash or whatever shell you prefer).

+Check or install the required packages, for instance by calling ```pip install -r requirements.txt``` once.

-Start the individual examples by typing **python example-1-sensor-summary.py** and so on.
+Start the individual examples by typing ```python example-1-sensor-summary.py``` and so on.

-## Example 1:
+## Example 1: Read parameters and some data
-This example reads a couple of sensor informations and a number of readings.
+This example reads parameters and captures 100 consecutive readings from the first sglux USB sensor detected on the system (further sensors are ignored).
-All that is written do a CSV file on your desktop and displayed in the terminal as well.
+The gathered data is written do a CSV file (placed in the current folder) displayed in the terminal as well.

+Start it by typing ```python example-1-sensor-summary.py```

 [Click here](https://github.com/sglux/usb-sensor-python-examples/blob/main/example-1-sensor-summary.md) for further details.

 ## Issues